torquebox/torquebox.org/news/2011-02-25-using-rvm-with-torquebox.md

     echo "export JRUBY_HOME=/Users/lanceball/.rvm/rubies/jruby-1.5.6" >> ~/.profile

-That's all you have to do to get TorqueBox to use RVM's JRuby interpreter &mdash; easy!
+That's all you have to do to get TorqueBox to use RVM's JRuby interpreter &#8212; easy!

 ## Default Gemsets
 Now we've got TorqueBox using RVM's JRuby interpreter, but to run apps under TorqueBox, you need